New Release

-B2B, or business-to-business, eCommerce marketplaces are eCommerce services that bring multiple suppliers together on a single online platform.
+Business-to-business marketplaces are eCommerce services that bring multiple suppliers together on a single online platform.
 In contrast to a traditional eCommerce store, buyers on a B2B marketplace can browse and buy products from many different suppliers, which is why they are also known as multi-vendor marketplaces.

-The modern B2B marketplace is different than a B2C, or business-to-consumer, setup where businesses sell products to individuals vs. other businesses.
+The modern B2B marketplace is different from a B2C, or business-to-consumer, setup where businesses sell products to individuals vs. other businesses.
 Many B2B suppliers may already sell via large public B2B marketplaces like Amazon Business, Alibaba, or an online food services marketplace.
 But these online marketplace giants, especially Amazon Business, are the tip of the online marketplace iceberg.

-B2B Marketplace Overview & Stats
+Online B2B Marketplace Overview & Stats

 Online B2B marketplaces are attractive to both buyers and suppliers.
 Buyers gain access to a wide range of pre-vetted suppliers in a convenient location.
 Suppliers reach a larger customer base than they could individually.
 Digital Commerce 360 estimates that B2B marketplace sales could reach $3.6 trillion by 2024, an increase of just under $3 trillion from 2018.